Going to Production

 • you need hard user isolation (no peeking into another user’s processes)

-Five sandbox backends
+Five sandbox stores

 Spec